ingadhoc/stock/stock_usability_batch_picking/README.rst

 #.
 Restrict picking validation only if at least one operation has done quantity (default behaviour of validating everything is confusing)
 #.
 Alert user when cancelling a batch that all pickings are going to be cancelled
 #.
 We deactivate create batch picking from pickings (TODO: por ahora es manual)
+#.
+Add print button from picking tree view on batchs

 Installation
 ============